psygreg/shader-booster/README.md

 # shader-patcherx
 ### Simple bash script to increase the shader cache size globally on your Linux system.

+Effective on decreasing loading times and stutters, specially in recently release games.

 Compatible only with systems running **bash** or **zsh** as their default shell.

 ## Systems known to be compatible